site.btaMedia Review: July 29

 BTA Photo

-THIRD GOVERNMENT FORMING MANDATE
+THIRD GOVERNMENT-FORMING MANDATE

-The court has not yet registered Atanas Zafirov as an interim leader and at the end of last week a hired law firm submitted a motion to the Sofia City Court for his registration.
+The court has not yet registered Atanas Zafirov as an interim leader.
+At the end of last week a hired law firm submitted a motion to the Sofia City Court for his registration.
 According to experts, the court will not allow a preliminary execution and it may take the court months to come up with a ruling.
 This means that it is possible for Ninova to register the candidate lists for the upcoming elections with the Central Election Commission.
 The party said that it is not clear what the parties in the wider socialist coalition will demand.

 WILDFIRES

-Speaking on Bulgarian National Radio of the BG Alert early warning system, Rumen Stoyanov, executive director of the Association of Mayors of Mayoralties said: "In places there is no coverage and people cannot be warned.
+Speaking on Bulgarian National Radio about the BG Alert early warning system, Rumen Stoyanov, executive director of the Association of Mayors of Mayoralties, said: "In places there is no coverage and people cannot be warned.
 We have written letters to all the committees, to the ministers of Interior and Defence, to the State Agency for National Security, and parliamentary committees and there are no decisions.
 What we said then is happening now."

 “All the signals submitted to the institutions included the settlements where in a power outage, the mobile operators have no coverage,” he specified.

-"The state should oblige mobile operators even to provide coverage when electricity is cut," said Stoyanov in the aftermath of the recent disastrous wildires and the inability to warn the population in some of the affected areas.
+"The state should oblige mobile operators even to provide coverage when electricity is cut," said Stoyanov in the aftermath of the recent disastrous wildfires and the inability to warn the population in some of the affected areas.

 Regarding the activation of the BG Alert early warning system, he believes that there should be very serious communication between local and state authorities and the decision should be joint.